 - You are unable to reach an agreement or you don’t feel comfortable continuing the conversation with the other party

 - You’d like Turo to make a final decision based on Turo policies

 - For a US claim, the guest would prefer to pay the processing fee of $500 and appraisal fees (usually $100 to $150), in order to have the claim appraised and adjusted by our third party claims administrator in the US.

-- For a Canadian claim, the guest would prefer to pay the processing fee, in order to have the claim appraised and adjusted by our partner Intact.
+- For a Canadian claim, the guest would prefer to pay the processing fee, in order to have the claim appraised and adjusted by our third party claims administrator in Canada.